99plus2/what-rubyists-should-steal/slides/talk/slidesA.md

       eat(food) if food != 'chocolate'
     end

-!SLIDE code smallcode
+!SLIDE code medcode

 ## Coffeescript is lean and mean:

     @@@ coffeescript
+    eat food
-    eat food for food in foods when food inst 'chocolate'
+      for food in foods
+      when food inst 'chocolate'

 !SLIDE grammie